malmstein/fenster/README.md

 Fenster
 =============================

-A library to display videos in a TextureView using a custom media player controller
+A library to display videos in a `TextureView` using a custom `MediaPlayer` controller

 Install (Available soon)